Tiarna Liam's Traditional Irish Léine !

 Our léine is based on paintings and woodcuts from the 15th - 17th centuries.
 It is pictured here in light-weight cotton (recommended for hot climates or those in full battle padding), but also comes available in your choice of heavy cotton, linen, and silk noil (contact us for availability of colors in silk).
 Traditionally, the léine was wrought of white or saffron (yellow) linen, but green and red silks were also common in later periods.
 Longer léines were worn much like a Japanese kimono, being open in the front, heavily pleated at the waist, and hanging just past the calf.
 One advantage of this style of léine is the ability to gather excess material over a belt into a bagged "pocket" to hastily store personal belongings.
 For those who prefer this style of léine, please choose this customization in the drop down menu below.

-The Gaelic léine is a simple V-neck design.
+The Gaelic léine has a simple V-neck design.
 The sleeves measure approximately 20 inches from top-of-shoulder to hem.
-The standard leine's length (pictured) from back-of-neck to bottom hem is 43” long, while the long léine reaches 56 inches, but you may select your length.
+The standard leine's length (pictured) from back-of-neck to bottom hem is 43in. long, while the long léine reaches 56 inches, but you may select your length.
 The body is extremely wide to allow for pleating at the waist and is extremely comfortable to wear.
 This Irish léine is the perfect way to round out your Gaelic persona.
 These Celtic tunics are equally at home with a kilt or a pair of trews!
 Misty Thicket is proud of the sturdy construction we provide in our garments and our léine is no exception!
 All seams have been serged and the hems finished to provide you with years of wear.

 Also available as an accessory is our tam o'shanter to complete your Celtic ensemble!
 The dashing tartan ribbon that adorns each of our tams is the crowning touch.
 Each one is carefully handmade, completely unique and is embellished with a Scottish thistle emblem.
 It is pinned to the band and can be removed and worn on the kilt or placed wherever you desire on your outfit.
 The band on the tam is serged and then stitched again for extra durability and is reversible...this tam is made to last!
 The tam is lined in quality satin.
 If you prefer a cotton lining, just e-mail and we will substitute it for you.
 Our tams are made from a high quailty, easy care color fast linen.